Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2021-05-28-ionic_polarization.md

 the code first loops over all element types (`T_INFO%NTYP`), then loops over atoms that belong to that specific type.

-Then, it calculates the fractional coordinates of atoms relative to the dipole center (`POSCEN`): +0.5 or -0.5 means the atom is at the boundary of the periodic boundary (now defined by putting `POSCEN` aka `DIPOL` at the center (0.0).
+Then, it calculates the fractional coordinates of atoms relative to the dipole center (`POSCEN`): +0.5 or -0.5 means the atom is at the boundary of the periodic boundary (now defined by putting `POSCEN` -- set by `DIPOL` -- at the center $0.0$).

 The next few lines of comments are the culprit of our problem: